 - To add multiple sets of hours for the date: Click More Add hours +.
 Then, enter the hours.

 - If your business is closed: Next to the holiday, click Delete .

 - If your business is open: Next to the hours, click More Delete .

 - In your bulk upload spreadsheet, locate the “Special hours” column.

-Separate each set of hours with a comma.
-To enter multiple sets of opening hours in one day, separate the sets into two entries, with a comma in between.
-For example, the following represents hours for a business that’s open for two distinct periods on December 26, 2015:
+Tip: Separate each set of hours with a comma.
+To enter multiple sets of opening hours in one day, separate the sets into 2 entries with a comma.
+Learn how to format hours.

 2015-11-26: x, 2015-12-25: x, 2015-12-26: 10:00-16:00, 2015-12-26: 17:00-18:00, 2016-1-1: 00:00-00:00

-For example, if your business is open from 7:00PM on one day until 5:00PM the next day, enter your hours as follows:
+For example, if your business is open from 7:00 PM until 5:00 PM the next day, enter your hours as follows:

 - 2015-11-26: 19:00-00:00, 2015-11-27: 00:00-17:00

 In this case, your regular hours for the second day are ignored in favor of the holiday hours.
 If you want to keep any of the next day's hours, include them again in your list of special hours, such as: